RSS

 Before making an offer on a home in London, Ontario, there are four things you may want to know first, and the most fundamental element to keep in mind is:

 Has the house been on the market for over 30 days?
 Is it because the seller is not motivated enough to sell?
-Perhaps the house hasn’t sold by now, and the seller is very motivated.
+Perhaps the house hasn’t sold yet, and the seller is highly motivated.
 Or are they fishing for a price?

 If you’ve been transferred, have your home listed for sale, your lease is up, you wish to downsize, another child is on the way, and your house is too small, your neighbourhood is a proctological pain, or you’ve had it with your landlord, you may be very motivated to buy!